photoprism/photoprism-docs/docs/developer-guide/metadata/orientation.md

-HEIF is a new image file format employing HEVC (h.265) image coding for the best compression ratios currently possible.
-Newer iPhones use it for internal photo storage.
-It is supported on iOS 11 and macOS High Sierra and later.
+# Image Orientation

-## Testing Conversion and Orientation
+## Using Exiftool

-Let's say you have Docker installed and want to test HEIF image conversion and orientation with Debian 12 "Bookworm", you can simply run this command to open a terminal:
+Assuming you have Docker installed and want to run `exiftool` with Debian 12 "Bookworm", you can simply run this command to open a terminal:

 ```bash
 docker run --rm -v ${PWD}:/test -w /test -ti debian:bookworm bash